Ayase Ueda: Youth career

 Ueda also took part in the U-23 Dubai Cup for Japan U-21s in November 2018.
 He ended up as top scorer in the tournament, scoring a hat-trick in a 5–0 win over Kuwait and the equalising goal in a 1–1 draw with United Arab Emirates.
 Japan finished in second place in the tournament and Ueda was named most valuable player.

 In 2019, Ueda continued to play for the U-23 squad, this time in the AFC U-23 Championship qualifiers.
 Japan cruised through their qualifying group, scoring 21 goals and conceding none.
-He scored a hat-trick in a 8–0 win over Macau and scored another in a 6–0 win over Timor-Leste.
+He scored a hat-trick in an 8–0 win over Macau and scored another in a 6–0 win over Timor-Leste.
 In the main competition, Japan were surprisingly knocked out at the group stage, with Ueda not able to make an impact in either of the games he appeared in.

 In July 2019, Ueda was part of the Japan team to take part in the biannual Summer Universiade.
 He scored two goals in the first game of the competition in a 3–0 victory over Argentina.
 After seeing off South Korea in the quarter finals and beating Italy on penalties in the semi-final, Japan ended up winning the competition after a 4–1 victory over Brazil in the gold medal match including a hat-trick from Ueda.

 In June 2021, Ueda was named in Japan's squad to play at the delayed 2020 Summer Olympic Games.
 He went on to make an appearance at every game during the tournament, including 90 minutes in a 4–0 win over France, and culminated in Japan finishing fourth after losing the bronze medal match 3–1 to Mexico.